7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 You should know your skin type.

-Facial scrubs should be used cautiously if you have sensitive skin or a serious skin condition.
 “Anytime you exfoliate your skin, it is important that you do not rub your face too hard,” says Howard Sobel, MD, a dermatologist at Lenox Hill Hospital in New York and founder of Sobel Skin.
 “This can cause your skin to feel irritated and result in redness or burning.”

 DIY face scrubs

-The Best DIY Face Scrubs – 7 Simple Recipes
+The Best DIY Face Scrub recipes

-1. Brown Sugar + Honey Face Scrub
+Brown Sugar + Honey Face Scrub for all skin types

 Honey and sugar are natural humectants (moisture preservers) that make a gentle scrub to buff away flakes, clear out pores, and lock in moisture.